zinzloun/THM_WriteUP/windcorp/README.md

 ## Notes
 For the last challenge we need to abuse DPAPI.
-This is the time to get back the exported PFX file, containing the back-ip key, we took from the RA domain controller.
+This is the time to get back the exported PFX file, containing the back-up key, we took from the RA domain controller.
 In case you missed it I suggest to go back

-## Get a shell
+## Get initial shell
 Here we don't need to perform any service discovery, since we have a TFTP service active on the victim, plus we manage to plug-in a RubberDucky stick on  Charlotte Johnson laptop, so we can execute RubberDucky scripts against the machine.
 Since I don't know anything about RD scripts, it's time to learn something new :).
 To get a reverse shell I followed this [tutorial](https://shop.hak5.org/blogs/usb-rubber-ducky/the-3-second-reverse-shell-with-a-usb-rubber-ducky).
 So I created the following reverse shell:

     cat rs.ps1